bememe2802/Flath/README.md

 *“Sometimes the flow slows down - only to gather strength.”* - Anonymous.

 After the first spark of excitement, we realized that even a flowing river needs a clear direction before it can reach the sea.
-So today, we decided to slow down for a while - not to stop, but to understand 🌊.
+So today, we decided to slow down for a while - not to stop, but to understand.

 We took a step back to learn, reflect, and plan.